12 Sydney Coastal Walks: From Easy Family Routes to Challenging Hikes

 Insider tip: For the best views, do this walk north to south

-While many visitors come hoping to spot the Home and Away cast filming around the iconic lighthouse, the real appeal is the stunning dual-aspect views: Pacific Ocean on one side, the calm waters of Pittwater on the other.
+While plenty of visitors come hoping to spot the Home and Away cast around the lighthouse and surf club, the real appeal is the stunning dual‑aspect views: the Pacific Ocean on one side and the calm waters of Pittwater on the other.

 What makes Palm Beach worth the journey north?

-- Barrenjoey Lighthouse walk – Climb to the historic 1881 lighthouse for 360-degree views over both ocean and pittwater – one of Sydney’s most spectacular vantage points
+- Barrenjoey Lighthouse walk.
+Climb to the historic 1881 lighthouse for sweeping views over both the ocean and Pittwater – one of Sydney’s most spectacular vantage points.

-- Home and Away filming locations – Spot the outdoor sets of Australia’s longest-running soap opera, particularly active on weekdays
+- Home and Away filming locations.
+See the outdoor sets used in Australia’s longest‑running soap, particularly active on some weekdays.

-- Ferry connections – Take a scenic ferry ride to Ettalong on the Central Coast or the secluded camping spot at the Basin
+- Ferry connections.
+From Palm Beach Wharf, take a scenic ferry to Ettalong on the Central Coast or to The Basin campground in Ku‑ring‑gai Chase National Park.

 Insider tip: Weekdays are your best option if you want to see the Home and Away gang recording.